tungstenfabric/tf-third-party-packages/README.md

-This repository contains information on how third party packages are built and maintained for contrail.
+This repository contains information on how third-party packages are built and maintained for contrail.

 Please refer to the wiki for additional details.